Kylie Jenner Didn’t Have All Of Her Lip Fillers Removed, Claims Plastic Surgeon

 “From her photos I think Kylie Jenner had them reduced not removed.
 This is done with an injection that melts away the filler.
 I think she may have been a bit overfilled and wanted them reduced.
 But I do not think it will affect the popularity of the procedure,” Dr. Breslow told the magazine.

-As previously reported by the Inquisitr, Kylie Jenner recently opened up about her daughter Stormi Webster’s lips, saying that prayed that her baby girl would have full lips, which she does.
+As previously reported by the Inquisitr, Kylie Jenner recently opened up about her daughter Stormi Webster’s lips, saying that she prayed that her baby girl would have full lips, which she does.
 Kylie even joked that the little girl got her lips from her father, Travis Scott.

 Kylie has been very open about her insecurities involving her lips in the past.
-During her reality TV show, Life of Kylie, Jenner even revealed where her self esteem issues with her lips came from.
+During her reality TV show, Life of Kylie, Jenner even revealed where her self-esteem issues with her lips came from.

 “I was 15 and I was insecure about my lips.
 I have really small lips.
 And it was like one of my first kisses and a guy was like, ‘I didn’t think you would be a good kisser because you have such small lips.’
 But I took that really hard,” Kylie Jenner revealed on the show.